kshannn/react_art_gallery/README.md

 User Stories | Acceptance Criteria(s)
 ------------ | -------------
-As an artist who is looking for feedback on my art, I want to be able to easily post my art onto a platform where I can gain feedback so that I can improve on my art based on them  | Feature that allows ease of posting art
+As an artist who is looking for feedback on my art, I want to be able to easily post my art onto a platform where I can gain feedback so that I can improve on my art based on them  | Feature that allows ease of posting art and reviews
 As a person who is looking to browse through art, I want to be able to easily search for art from specific categories so that I can narrow down to the results that I want quickly. | Feature that display multiple art posts and allow filtering or searching based on certain criterias